The acquisition of real estate in Switzerland is restricted by law. As a rule,

 for their personal use.
 As a rule, the Swiss authorities may grant a residence permit to a foreign

 national, who has invested in setting up his own business, where he will work.

-We at MB GROUP are ready to provide you with a comprehensive solution for relocating to
+We at SWITZERLAND-4YOU are ready to provide you with a comprehensive solution for relocating to

 Switzerland within a reasonable timeframe:

 will meet legal

 we can also speak with the

 local authorities on

 behalf with regard to the